Roof Perimeter Edge Metal • What It Is, Types, Codes, Etc.

 Notes on Roof Edge Metal

-ANSI/SPRI ES-1 is the standard that requires roof edge products to meet or exceed pre-determined wind-resistance ratings.
+- ANSI/SPRI ES-1 is the official standard that requires roof edge products to meet or exceed pre-determined wind-resistance ratings.
 Never allow edge metal to be installed without checking that it meets this standard.

 A searchable list of authorized US fabricators is linked to from this page: NRCA’s ITS Certification for Compliance with ANSI/SPRI ES-1.